fieldtrip/website/tutorial/tms-eeg.md

     cfg_artifact.artfctdef.minaccepttim = 0.01; % This specifies the minimumm size of resulting trials.
 You have to set this, the default is too large for thre present data, resulting in small artifact-free segments being rejected as well. cfg = ft_rejectartifact(cfg_artifact); % Reject trials partially

 We have already read-in the data segments without the artifacts for you.
 You can download the data [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/tms/sp/data_tms_segmented.mat).
-If you have downloaded the dataset, you can load it wit
+If you have downloaded the dataset, you can load it with:

     load data_tms_segmented.mat